-Here’s a question about marriage and money that I recently received:
+Here’s an email about marriage and money that I recently received from a reader:

 I have a question about marrying someone who will go through bankruptcy BEFORE marriage.
 Other than having difficulty with getting a loan, what other effects should I expect in the future?

 The bankruptcy had to do with a prior divorce, and ownership of more properties than one should own at any one time, so I’m not worried about his spending habits.
 What do you think?

 Potential Credit Affects

 There’s one major myth about a spouse’s bad credit history: that it affects your score.

 It doesn’t.
 Your credit score is completely separate from your potential future spouse’s.